kensho/ng-describe/README.md

 });
 ```
 ng-describe can inject dependencies, mock modules, set configs, create controllers, scopes, and
 even html fragments.
 For more details, continue reading.
+We also showed this library at AngularJS NYC
+meetup, the slides are at [slides.com/bahmutov/ng-describe](http://slides.com/bahmutov/ng-describe).

 ## Install